The Spring Break Pro Bono Caravans are an immensely popular part of the pro bono program at Columbia.

 Not only do students report life-changing and rewarding experiences, but host organizations are able to attend to more clients and complete more cases in a week than they are sometimes able to accomplish in a year.

-In March 2016, thanks to the generosity of the following donors, 93 students participated in caravans for 18 different host organizations around the country and abroad.
+In March 2017, thanks to the generosity of the following donors, over 100 students participated in caravans for 20 different host organizations around the country and abroad.
 Many thanks to the following for their support:

 - National Native American Law Students Association